 Varicose veins are the result of a medical condition called Chronic Venous Insufficiency, or CVI.
 The impacted veins are swollen, enlarged and twisted with a blue or purple appearance.
 Varicose veins develop when vein valves, which are responsible for forcing blood back up towards the heart, become damaged.
 When blood is not able to flow back up to the heart, it begins to reflux or pool, forming the enlarged vessels you know as varicose veins.

 Any vein could become varicose, but the veins which are most commonly impacted are those in your legs.
-This is believed to be due to inflammation in the vein wall which is caused by additional pressure that is put on your veins when walking or standing for long periods of time.
+This is believed to be due to inflammation in the vein wall which is caused by additional pressure that is put on your veins when walking or standing for long periods.

 Read more: Can extreme exercise cause varicose veins?